Need Help? Give us a call.

 Of all the Intuit payment solutions, the Pro version of QuickBooks Point of Sale software will offer you the happiest medium between affordable and powerful.

 The most powerful of all the QuickBooks POS software options is the Multi-Store plan.
-Relative to other Intuit payments solutions, the Multi-Store option is the most powerful and the most costly software option.
+Relative to other Intuit payment solutions, the Multi-Store option is the most powerful and the most costly software option.

 For $1,900, the Multi-Store version of QuickBooks Point of Sale software allows your business to access following capabilities beyond those that the Pro plan offers:

 The next part of our two-pronged review for QuickBooks Point of Sale covers the QuickBooks POS hardware options.

 One of the great things about Intuit payment solutions is how customizable they’ll be for your business’s unique needs and preferences.

 The following pieces of QuickBooks POS hardware are for sale individually.
 So, you’ll be able to mix-and-match according to what your business needs—and doesn’t need—for its QuickBooks Point of Sale system.
 You can also work with a QuickBooks representative to craft a hardware kit that makes sense for your business.

 This QuickBooks POS hardware—the card reader—is perhaps the most essential to any given POS system.
 The EMV Ready PIN Pad is the only Intuit credit card processing machine available for QuickBooks POS systems, and it will allow your business to process payments from magstripe cards and chip cards.

-That said, this Intuit card card reader won’t allow your business to accept contactless payments.
-Many QuickBooks credit card processing competitors will allow your business to accept contactless payments from multiple payments apps like Apple Pay and Google Wallet.
+That said, this Intuit credit card reader won’t allow your business to accept contactless payments.
+Many QuickBooks credit card processing competitors will allow your business to accept contactless payments from multiple payment apps like Apple Pay and Google Wallet.

 Plus, with a $349.95 price tag, this Intuit credit card processing machine is a considerable investment for your business.

 If you want your QuickBooks POS system to be able to offer your customers hard copy receipts, then you’ll also have to invest in a receipt printer.
 This device will put your business back $219.95.